strangetom/ingredient-parser/docs/source/guide/data.rst

 Data storage
 ^^^^^^^^^^^^

 The labelled training data is stored in an sqlite3 database at ``train/data/training.sqlite3``.
-The database contains a single table, ``eng``, with the following fields:
+The database contains a single table, ``en``, with the following fields:

 .. list-table::